anuragkumar19/binding/README.md

 ## Struct Tag Binding

 With struct binding you define a Go struct with tags specifying the data source and corresponding key.
-In your request handler you simply call `binding.Bind(i interface{})` with a pointer to your struct.
+In your request handler you simply call `binding.Bind(req, i interface{})` with a pointer to your struct.
 The tags tell the binder everything it needs to know to load data from the request.

 In this example a struct type `User` tells the binder to bind the query string parameter `id` to its string field `ID`: